MadhavanKR/spring-boot-tutorial/Readme.md

 employeeapp -insert sql /addEmployee - a form with basic emp details, submit will create a db row
 			 delete sql /deleteEmployee?empId=xyz - deletes a employee from database select sql /showEmployees - shows list of all employees.

+What to explore?
+- how to create a dns for windows server
+- how to run a process in background in windows